-Everyone’s t-shirt collections are different and personal.
-Mary has worked with Job’s Daughters for years and has a wonderful collection to display.-
+All t-shirt collections are unique and personal.
+Mary worked with Job’s Daughters for years and has a wonderful collection to display.

 Graduation Gifts – Taylor’s Quilt

-I like to make t-shirts that are distinctive, no matter what the number of t-shirts are.
-Each t-shirt quilt I make is customized according to the needs of the customer.
+My aim is to make t-shirts that are distinctive, no matter what the number of t-shirts are.
+Each t-shirt quilt is customized according to the needs of the customer.
 The large amount of colorful t-shirts and the diamond shaped pattern both added an extra zing to Taylor’s quilt – as did the colorful border.

 Graduation Gift – A Quilt for a Cheerleader